jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 Returns the next codepoint (an integer) at position `indexB` of `string`, or -1 in case of error.

-`refSizeB` returns the size in bytes of the decoded codepoint.
+`refSizeB` receives the size in bytes of the decoded codepoint.
-If `indexB` is outside the `string` index range, the returned size is 0.
+If `indexB` is outside the `string` index range, the received size is 0.
-In case of error, the returned size is negative, indicating the number of bytes to skip to follow the U+FFFD Substitution of Maximal Subparts.
+In case of error, the received size is negative, indicating the number of bytes to skip to follow the U+FFFD Substitution of Maximal Subparts.
-`refErrorCode` and `refErrorMsg` provide a detailed description of the error.
+`refErrorCode` and `refErrorMsg` receive a detailed description of the error.

 Error codes and messages: